-\IMPORTANT NOTE: 29 credit hours will be transferred from the University of Dayton School of Law upon completion of the fourth year of the 3+2 program.
-The B.A. will be awarded by Walsh University.
+\IMPORTANT NOTE: 96 credit hours must be completed by the end of the third year at Walsh University.
+29 credit hours will be transferred from the University of Dayton School of Law upon completion of the fourth year of the 3+2 program.
+The B.A. will be awarded by Walsh University